 “It’s not the diet, it’s the exercise” Exercise, or rather physical activity, is important.
 Blue Zone living has a mix of different healthy habits that contribute to the healthspan of Blue Zone inhabitants, thus the Power 9.

-It makes sense to ask who is making the arguments.
-As far as I can tell these primarily come from people who espouse the carnivore diet or confuse plant based eating with a diet that completely excludes meat.
-Their language is generally in tones of ridicule and contempt.
+As far as I can tell from viewing other 'debunks' these primarily come from people who espouse the carnivore diet or those that confuse plant based eating (predominantly plants but not to the exclusion of meat or fish) with a diet that completely excludes meat.
+Their language is generally in tones of ridicule and contempt rather than presenting data.

 Final Thoughts

-The only Blue Zones that exist as modern, thriving populations are relatively wealthy cultures: the well studied Seventh Day Adventists in Loma Linda, California and, a new addition with a new definition, Singapore, an engineered Blue Zone version 2.
+The only Blue Zones that exist as modern, thriving populations are relatively wealthy cultures: the well studied Seventh Day Adventists in Loma Linda, California and, a new addition with a new definition, Singapore, an 'engineered Blue Zone version 2'.

 For most people, improving health is about finding motivation and prioritising self-care with an ultimate goal of taking action.
 If you want to take effective and targeted steps that fit into your unique lifestyle, The Whole Health Practice is here to help.